chen-xintian/42-journey/libft/README.md

 ### Linked List Structure

-The linked-list portion of the library uses the following structure:
+The linked-list functions use the following structure:

 ```c
 typedef struct s_list